-At the time of going to press, we are witnessing the outbreak of a novel, and occasionally lethal, corona virus of the same family that includes SARS (severe acute respiratory syndrome) and MERS (Middle Eastern respiratory syndrome).
-The outbreak centres on Wuhan, China, but has spread rapidly to cause multiple infections in several countries and more than 2,618 deaths to date (25 Feb).
+We are witnessing the outbreak of a novel, and occasionally lethal, corona virus of the family that includes SARS (severe acute respiratory syndrome) and MERS (Middle Eastern respiratory syndrome).
+The outbreak centres on Wuhan, China, but has spread rapidly to cause multiple infections in several countries and more than 3,884 deaths so far, at the time of writing (March 9).

 We look at how the professional launderer and textile rental operator can cater for the risks associated with this outbreak and minimise its potential to affect staff and customers.